PECTINIVALVINAE, NEPTICULIDAE, NEPTICULOIDEA

 The Caterpillars of this species are leaf-miners, feeding on the flesh between the upper and lower epidermis of leaves of

-The adult moths have dark brown forewings, each liberally scattered with metallic blue scales, particularly near the base.
-The hindwings are dark brown.
+The adult moths have dark brown forewings, each with two incomplete off-white bars across the wings.
+The hindwings are pale brown with broad fringes.
+The head is yellow and hairy.
+The thorax is an iridescent pink.
 The wingspan is about 5 mm.